srirams-xminds/sync-repo/README.md

 # sync-repo
-This is my Git-Spring Sync Test
+This is my Git-Spring Sync Test - Commit 1
+This is my second commit